sosuisen/git-documentdb/docs/git-documentdb.md

 ## Remarks

 GitDocumentDB stores a document into Git repository.
 It is managed by PouchDB-like offline-first API.
-A database can be synchronized with remote Git repository.
+A database can be synchronized with a remote Git repository.

 ## Classes